tillkaeufer/DuCKLinG/README.md

 ## Troubleshooting
 - It is important to delete MultiNest files when you re-run a model that was interrupted due to any kinds of errors.
-- Nov 13: When you use your own stellar files, comment out 'tstar' and 'rstar' in 'fixed_dict'.
 - If you have your own sigma of your data, comment out 'log_sigma_obs' and define 'sig_obs'.
 - If the path to output directory is too long, Multinest cannot save its output file names properly due to the limits on fortran.